News & Events

 by EmergeOrtho

-Outside elbow pain, also known as lateral elbow pain, can be caused by an overuse injury or other injuries, conditions, and traumas:
+Outside elbow pain, also known as lateral elbow pain, can be caused by an overuse injury or other injuries, conditions, and traumas, such as:

 • Tennis elbow